CasparKielwein/Aaargh/Items.md

 Everyone can wear every armor, there are no restriction for class or attribute values.
 Talents and Magic Items encourage using lighter armor to advance certain play-styles.

+## Adventurers Equipment

+### Dungeoneering
+* 50' of Rope, strong enough to hold a person and their equipment.
+* Ten foot pole, a long pole of wood to poke around dangerous places
+* Torch, to fight the darkness underground, can be used as an Improvised weaponn
+* Storm lantern, fancier than a torch, breaks easily

+### Traveling
+* Tatami mat, to insulate a sleeping place against against wet and cold ground
+* Small tent, cramped when two people sleep in it
+* Flint and Steel, to start campfires
+* Rations; Jerky and other dried food. feeds a person for a few days.

 ## Magic and Legendary Items
 ### Comment
 Legendary Items are basically part of the characters.